Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

 \subsection{Main ideas for the proof of Theorem \ref{thm:weyl}}

-The main structure of the proof of the theorem is basically the same as in \cites{Muller07,LM09,Matz,ST11cf}, namely, the main tool to prove Theorem \ref{thm:weyl} will be Arthur--Selberg's trace formula for $\GL(n)$ in which we insert a suitable family of test functions.
-We are facing the two difficulties that the lattice subgroup $\Gamma$ is not cocompact, and that the test functions are not of uniform compact support.
-Since $\Gamma$ is not cocompact there is a continuous spectrum which complicates the analysis of the cuspidal spectrum.
-A lot of work has been done on this problem and we borrow the machinery in Lapid--M\"uller~\cite{LM09}.
-Functions that are not of compact support occur frequently for $\GL(2)$ and are more recent in higher rank~\cite{ST11cf}.
+The main tool to prove Theorem \ref{thm:weyl} will be Arthur--Selberg's trace formula for $\GL(n)$ in which we insert a suitable family of test functions.
+We are facing the two difficulties that the lattice subgroup $\SL(n,\Z)$ is not cocompact, and that the test functions are not of uniform compact support.
+Functions that are not of compact support occur frequently for $\GL(2)$ and are more recent in higher rank~\cite{Blomer:Kuznetsov,ST11cf}.

-At a coarse level, Part~\ref{partI} contains the main ingredients to establish the remainder in Weyl's law and Part~\ref{part2} is more concerned with the polynomial control of the Hecke operators.
+Since $\SL(n,\Z)$ is not cocompact, there is a continuous spectrum which complicates the analysis of the cuspidal spectrum.
+A lot of work has been done on this problem starting from the pioneering works of Selberg and Langlands on Eisenstein series.
+Thanks to the description of the discrete spectrum of $\GL(n)$ by Moeglin--Waldspurger, a satisfactory grasp of the spectral side of the trace formula is achieved in~\cite{Muller07,LM09}.

+Our work then happens on the geometric side of the trace formula.
+As we shall explain now, the approach is similar to that of~\cite{ST11cf}, with several important additions.
 In the remainder of this introduction we shall focus only on the trivial $K_{\infty}$-type $\chi=\chi_+$.
-The global test functions have the form $(f \cdot \tau)_{|G(\A)^1}$ where $\tau$ is as in Theorem~\ref{thm:weyl} (a Hecke operator) and $f$ is a fixed smooth bi-$K_\infty$-invariant function on $G(\R)$ compactly supported mod center.
+The global test functions have the form $(f \cdot \tau)_{|G(\A)^1}$ where $\tau$ is as in Theorem~\ref{thm:weyl} (a Hecke operator) and $f$ is a smooth bi-$K_\infty$-invariant function on $G(\R)$ compactly supported mod center.
 The support of the global test function is not uniformly bounded because $\tau$ is varying.
-To still make use of the Arthur--Selberg trace formula, this demands a good understanding of the behavior of the test functions on $G(\A)$-conjugacy classes of elements $\gamma\in G(\Q)$.
+To still make use of the Arthur--Selberg trace formula, this demands a good understanding of the behavior of the orbital integrals over $G(\A)$-conjugacy classes of varying elements $\gamma\in G(\Q)$.